ajtruckle/cut-tools-support/README.md

 ## 📘 Overview

-**Cut-Tools** is a plugin fir **BricsCAD**.
+**Cut-Tools** is a plugin for **BricsCAD**.
 It is a handful of commands to aid in the creation of geometry for 2D Profile cutting using cutter / plotters, CNC routers and lasers.
 We hope that these tools can be useful for your business.

 ## 📚 Table of Contents